HazyResearch/manifest/README.md

 )
 manifest.run("Why is the grass green?")
 ```

+## Examples
+We have example notebook and python scripts located at [examples](examples).
+These show how to use different models, model types (i.e. text, diffusers, or embedding models), and async running.

 # Manifest Components
 Manifest is meant to be a very light weight package to help with prompt design and iteration.
 Three key design decisions of Manifest are